ceph/ceph/doc/cephfs/standby.rst

 in the filesystem will only be increased if a spare daemon is available to take on the new rank.

-An daemon has a *name* that is set statically by the administrator when the daemon is first configured.
+A daemon has a *name* that is set statically by the administrator when the daemon is first configured.
 Typical configurations use the hostname where the daemon runs as the daemon name.